sulliops/apache-directory-index-replacement/README.md

 Thanks to a number of folks on StackOverflow for tidbits of information regarding mod_autoindex behavior, but most importantly to [Jeff Star](https://perishablepress.com/author/perish/) for his incredible [write-up on directory listing customizations](https://perishablepress.com/better-default-directory-views-with-htaccess/).

 Additionally, becoming familiar with the [mod_autoindex configuration options](https://httpd.apache.org/docs/2.4/mod/mod_autoindex.html) is a must for modifying this project.

+Finally, thanks to [Pico CSS](https://picocss.com/) for a minimal, easy-to-use front end framework.
+I would have abandoned this idea if I had to use Bootstrap.